Sensitivity analysis of the perturbed utility stochastic traffic equilibrium: Introduction

 \section{Introduction}

-The novel perturbed utility route choice (PURC) model \citep{Fosgerau2021a,fosgerau_bikeability_2023}, and the corresponding traffic equilibrium model \citep{yao_perturbed_2024} have several attractive features, deriving from the fact that the PURC model predicts the behavior of an individual traveler simply as link flows across a network, and not as a probability distribution over paths.
-This allows the model to include the whole network, thus avoiding choice set generation and its associated difficulties.
-The PURC model allows zero flows on irrelevant parts of the network to be predicted, adding behavioral realism to the classical discrete route choice models.

-An additional attractive feature is that the dependence of predicted link flows on link costs throughout the network follows from the structure of the network.
-In this paper, we are concerned with estimating this dependence.
-In other words, we are concerned with sensitivity analysis.
+This paper presents analytical results and computational algorithms for sensitivity analysis of the equilibrium assignment with the perturbed utility route choice (PURC) model.
+This allows estimation of the change in equilibrium flows that follows a change in network parameters, without having to resolve for equilibrium.

+More specifically, we provide analytical expressions for the following. \begin{itemize} \item The Jacobian of the predicted flow, in the case where link costs are constant. \item The Jacobian of equilibrium \textit{link costs} with respect to network parameters, in the case where link costs are flow-dependent. \item The Jacobian of equilibrium \textit{link flows} with respect to network parameters, in the case where link costs are flow-dependent. \end{itemize}

+To obtain these results, we have overcome some specific challenges presented by the PURC model.
+It is an important and attractive feature of the PURC model that it uses the whole network as choice set, but may predict that network links are inactive, having zero flow.
+This means we must deal with a flow conservation constraint at each network node as well as potential non-differentiability at points where some links change between being active and inactive.

+With the analytical expressions for the Jacobians, we can approximate equilibrium outcomes in new scenarios without having to resolve for equilibrium.
+This is of value if we are able to compute the Jacobians faster than we can recompute the equilibrium.
+We provide algorithms for this purpose that exploit the sparsity that occurs when many network links in a large network are inactive.

+These results have many potential applications.
+One is the economic appraisal of changes in network parameters.
+The perturbed utility framework implies a natural welfare measure, namely the maximized perturbed utility or, as it is often called, the value function.
+We demonstrate this is continuously differentiable as a function of link costs, with a gradient that is the link flow.
+This observation allows our sensitivity results to be applied directly for approximate cost-benefit analysis.

-Sensitivity analysis is central to bilevel optimization problems, e.g., network design and pricing problems \citep{yang1997traffic,josefsson2007sensitivity}, (hyper)parameter optimization and meta-learning \citep{franceschi2018bilevel,lorraine2020optimizing}, as well as deep equilibrium and implicit models \citep{bai2019deep}.
-Sensitivity analysis is challenging in the PURC setting since we use the complete network as the choice set and allow every path to be considered.
-Consequently, changes in an attribute on a link can nontrivially impact the optimal flows on other links through the network structure.
+Perhaps the most important application of sensitivity analysis is to bilevel optimization problems, e.g., network design and pricing problems \citep{yang1997traffic,josefsson2007sensitivity}, (hyper)parameter optimization and meta-learning \citep{franceschi2018bilevel,lorraine2020optimizing}, as well as deep equilibrium and implicit models \citep{bai2019deep}.
+Such problems are generally computationally intensive and require numerous model solutions.
+Our results may be used to speed up computation, thereby increasing the size of bilevel problems that can be addressed in practice.